slavaPislyakov/JEST_SUPERTEST_API_TESTING/Readme.md

 # Jest + Supertest API testing framework:

+---
+To run test localy:
 1. To intall all dependecies run command: `npm i`
 2. To run test you should run command: `npm run jest:test`

+---
+To run test in docker:
+1. Run `docker-compose build`
+2. Run `docker-compose up`
+---

-3. All test results will be present in `report.html` file
+All test results will be present in `report.html` file

 > NOTE:
 > Please do not forget that as a default Jest runs all tests in parallel